DOI-USGS/geoknife/README.md

 What libraries does `geoknife` need?
 ------------------------------------

-This version requires `httr`, `jsonlite`, and `XML`.
+This version requires `httr`, `sp`, and `XML`.
 All of these packages are available on CRAN, and will be installed automatically when using the `install.packages()` instructions above.

 Disclaimer
 ----------